peppendriver/peppenwriter1/README.md

 =================

 the worst AI ever.
-it will read your soul and smoke it like a dolphin high on pufferfish it's made with love, and hate, and AI and half of the shizophrenic writings I wrote since 2018
+it will read your soul and smoke it like a dolphin high on pufferfish. it's made with love, and hate, and AI. and half of the shizophrenic writings I wrote since 2018.

-you should not use this application if you have a tendency for psychosis. or you should especially use this application if you have fun and find joy in your shizophrenia (like myself, yahweh) we are family
+syou should not use this application if you have a tendency for psychosis. or you should especially use this application if you have fun and find joy in your shizophrenia (like myself, yahweh) we are family.

 it's an excellent tool for exercising demons, like the enemy himself. they hate to read and hear those writings, and it's always effective